2,6-Di-tert-butylphenol: Production

 In this way, approximately 2.5M kg/y are produced.
+Alkylation of phenol usually favours the para-position, and a strong lewis acid such as the Al3+ ion is necessary to give selective ortho‑alkylation.
+If a conventional brønsted acid is used then 2,4-di-tert-butylphenol will be produced instead.

+Natural occurrence

+Two species of plants, Jastropa curcas and Metaplexis japonica, contain 2,6-DTBP in seeds.

 Applications

 Its dominant use is as an antioxidant.

+2,6-Di-tert-butylphenol is used in the synthesis of 4,4′-biphenol.
+The process involves oxidative coupling of followed by removal of the tert-butyl groups.

-2,6-di-tert-butylphenol is a precursor to more complex compounds used as antioxidants and light-protection agents for the stabilization for polymers.
-Of particular note is methyl-3-(3,5-di-tert-butyl-4-hydroxyphenyl)-propionate (CAS# 6386-38-5), which is formed by the Michael addition of methyl acrylate.
-This compound is used as a feedstock in the synthesis of more complex antioxidants such as Irganox 1098.
+2,6-di-tert-butylphenol is a precursor to antioxidants and light-protection agents for the stabilization for polymers.
+One such case is methyl-3-(3,5-di-tert-butyl-4-hydroxyphenyl)-propionate (CAS# 6386-38-5), which is formed by the Michael addition of methyl acrylate.
+This compound is used in the synthesis of more complex antioxidants such as Irganox 1098.
 2,6-Di-tert-butylphenol is also used in the synthesis of CGP-7930, probucol, and nicanartine.